J Clin Aesthet Dermatol. 2020;13(9):15–20

 Setting: Participants were enrolled from 21 sites across the United States.

-Participants: Eligible participants were 12 to 45 years of age, weighing 40 to 110kg, and with ?5 facial nodules and no prior exposure to systemic retinoids, including isotretinoin.
+Participants: Eligible participants were 12 to 45 years of age, weighing 40 to 110kg, and with 5 or more facial nodules and no prior exposure to systemic retinoids, including isotretinoin.
 Female participants were nonpregnant and nonlactating.

 Measurements: An acne-specific QoL questionnaire (Acne-QoL) was used to assess QoL.
 Efficacy endpoints were lesion counts and Investigator Global Assessment (IGA) of acne severity.
 Safety assessments included reported adverse events.